sparkflows/sparkflows-docs/docs/tutorials/time-series/ARIMA-on-AirPassengers-dataset.rst

 * Y - Target Variable(Passengers Per Month)
 * SEASONAL - automatically True but you can change as false if you want as non-seasonal
-* STEPWISE - If you want to use flexibility of auto-arima so keep it true
-* TRACE - Print parameters used in auto-arima
-* SUPPRESS WARNINGS - Ignore warnings
-* ERROR ACTION - You can also ignore errors it get automatically handled
 * SCORING - How you want to evaluate your model performance like - MSE, MAE
 * FORECAST - Number of steps you want to get forecasted